-2. Surgical masks are FDA regulated, Class 2 devices.
+2. Surgical masks are FDA-regulated, Class 2 devices.
 These cover the nose and mouth and are designed to provide liquid barrier protection and filtration.

-3. N95/N95 Respirators are normally regulated by the FDA and NIOSH (National Institute for Occupational Safety and Health).
+3. N95/N95 Respirators usually are regulated by the FDA and NIOSH (National Institute for Occupational Safety and Health).
 They provide 95% filtration efficiency of particles greater than 0.3 microns and create a 100% seal around the nose and mouth.